djgraco/vocalizer-automotive-32bit-bridge/README.md

 ## Audio Processing

-This release uses the classic NVDA compatibility bridge on 64-bit NVDA.
+The standard variant uses the classic NVDA compatibility bridge on 64-bit NVDA.
 On 32-bit NVDA, Automotive uses its native direct path.
-Sonic Pitch remains independent and uses its own WavePlayer hook.

-This release does not use NVDA's brokered-audio path.
-Use `v2.2.0` on 64-bit NVDA 2026.2 or newer when brokered audio and native audio ducking are needed.
+Sonic Pitch does not work with the standard variant.

+For audio routed through the main NVDA process, native NVDA audio ducking and Sonic Pitch compatibility on supported 64-bit NVDA versions, install the brokered-audio variant.

-## Release Variants
+## Available Variants

-- `v2.1.7`: classic bridge for 32-bit NVDA and 64-bit NVDA 2026.1 and newer.
+- **Standard variant:** uses the classic compatibility bridge on 64-bit NVDA 2026.1 and newer, and the native direct path on 32-bit NVDA.
-- `v2.2.0`: brokered-audio bridge for 64-bit NVDA 2026.2 and newer, with a
+- **Brokered-audio variant:** routes speech audio through the main NVDA process on 64-bit NVDA 2026.2 and newer, and uses the native direct path on 32-bit NVDA.
-  direct 32-bit NVDA path.

-Install only one variant of the add-on at a time.
+Install only one variant at a time.

 ## Automatic Language Switching